estuary/flow/site/docs/reference/Connectors/capture-connectors/linkedin-ads.md

 ## Prerequisites

+There are two ways to authenticate with LinkedIn when capturing data into Flow: using OAuth2, and manually, by creating a developer application.
+Their prerequisites differ.

+OAuth is recommended for simplicity in the Flow web app;
+the developer application method is the only supported method using the command line.

 ### Using OAuth2 to authenticate with LinkedIn in the Flow web app

 * One or more LinkedIn [Ad Accounts](https://www.linkedin.com/help/lms/answer/a426102/create-an-ad-account?lang=en) with active campaigns.